Would anyone even notice if the Three Point Contest was replaced by an off-hand layup drill?

 Would Jim Les make an NBA roster in 2011?
 Would Craig Ehlo?
 Would Dana Barros?

-Tonight, 3 point contest, I’m going to go home, put on some Zubaz pants, drink some Crystal Pepsi and watch AirWolf on Netflix until the entire stash is exhausted.
+Tonight, Three Point Contest, I’m going to go home, put on some Zubaz pants, drink some Crystal Pepsi and watch AirWolf on Netflix until the entire stash is exhausted.

 You know, just like the good old days, when you were still relevant.
 You’ll always be relevant to me, baby.
 I mean that.